LaBrique/WORKSHOP-Discord.js/README.md

 ## Pre-requisites

-### Installing Node.js and NPM
-`sudo apt-get install nodejs`

-### Setting up your working directory
-Clone this repository, then execute `npm install .` at the root to install all the required dependancies.

 ### Creating your bot user
 Of course you will need a Discord account.
 If you do not have one already, you can create one [here](https://discordapp.com/register)